Stephen-Seo/AnotherAURHelper/README.md

   - A CHROOT to build in.
   - A "checking GNUPG" directory that contains the GPG public keys that will be checked when building the PKGBUILD.
-  - A "singing GNUPG" directory that contains the GPG private key that will sign the built packages and repository database.
+  - A "signing GNUPG" directory that contains the GPG private key that will sign the built packages and repository database.
   - SUDO privileges to be able to use `makechrootpkg`.
   - `/etc/pacman.conf` must be configured to use the custom repository's